 Conversation

-Edited 18 days ago
+Edited 6 months ago

 Are there actually neuroscientists who dont believe that most invertebrates, fish, etc. have lowercase-c consciousness, an internal subjective experience of the world?
 Is the alternative that they are just reflex machines?
 Why wouldnt we make the opposite assumption - that animals that have a complex enough nervous system to run a whole body thats responsive to their ecosystem are "conscious" until proven otherwise.
 But what would the point be of proving otherwise?
 I guess im just deeply uninterested in semantic games that exclude most of the animal kingdom from the assumption of mere subjectivity.